-As with SIP, there is a two-step award process for institutions to receive grants under either the Title III-A or III-F NASNTI programs.
+As with SIP, there is a two-step award process for institutions to receive grants under either the Title III-A or Title III-F NASNTI programs.
 In step one, an institution applies for eligibility by demonstrating it meets either the HEA Section 312(b) criteria for Title III-A NASNTI grants or the specific eligibility criteria set forth in Title III-F for those NASNTI grants.
 If approved by the Secretary, the institution may then apply for a NASNTI grant under the grant it wishes to receive.
 Both types of NASNTI grants are awarded through a competitive process.
 Applications are selected based on the score of a review panel, and the applications with the highest score are selected for funding.

 Title III-A NASNTI grants were first awarded in FY2010, and Title III-F NASNTI grants were first awarded in FY2008.
 Both types of grants are five years in length.
+Institutions that receive grants under the Title III-A or III-F NASNTI programs are not subject to the Section 313(d) two-year wait-out period.
 The minimum award for a Title III-A NASNTI grant is \$200,000; there is no statutorily set minimum grant amount under the Title III-F NASNTI program.